-- Once you've identified an advisor you're interested in, get your foot in the door - Ask about attending group meetings - Ask about getting involved with small projects, even if you're not funded - Start early (this semester or next semester!)
+- Once you've identified an advisor you're interested in, get your foot in the door - Ask about attending group meetings - Ask about getting involved with small projects, even if you're not funded - Start early (this semester, if possible, or next semester at the latest!) - There is no commitment (on either side) for you to stay with a group!